chicio/chicio.github.io/_drafts/9999-learning-blender-7-materials.md

 ---

 In the [previous post of the series "Learning Blender"](TODO) we talked about the outliner, layers, groups and hierarchies in Blender.
-In this post we will start some details to our models by learning how to use materials.
+In this post we will start to add some details to our models by learning how to use materials.
 To set a material on an object we can select the material tab from the properties panel, and the press the new button.

 ![blender create material](/assets/images/posts/blender-create-material.jpg "blender create material")